sts10/sts10.github.io/_posts/2020-10-05-peeking-the-pivot.markdown

 ---
 layout: post
-title: "Peeking the pivot"
+title: "Learning about Rust's next, peek, and windows"
 date: 2020-10-05 22:46:00 -0400
 comments: true
 ---

-I subscribe to [a wonderful newsletter](https://cassidoo.co/newsletter/) that, among other things, presents readers with a coding challenge every week.
+I subscribe to [a lovely newsletter](https://cassidoo.co/newsletter/) that, among other things, presents readers with a coding challenge every week.

 I had some fun with [last week's](https://sts10.github.io/2020/09/28/rust-map-fold.html), so I thought I'd do this again, using Rust.
 So here's [this week's question](https://buttondown.email/cassidoo/archive/e203192d-4aa9-48c3-a715-78fb26fe503f):